freealise/freealise/synth/README.md

 compose phonetically with spectrogram (2 formants; vertical lines are noise at the beginning of notes, and consonants)
+Vowels and rhythm with consonants and stresses (diphtongs as legato) are an additional tune

 Sonority Sequencing Principle:
 https://en.wikipedia.org/wiki/Sonority_Sequencing_Principle
 (verified by phonological data: https://en.wikipedia.org/wiki/English_phonology#Phonotactics)